 I guess there have been times for all of us when someone let us down when he broke his word when we felt cheated.
 Heartbreak is perhaps one of the most painful.
 Then there are inner resolutions: as he could do this to me; I will never let myself be hurt again; how I was so naive; now I will be tough; I do not need anyone; I need to take more care of myself; it's better to have your world than to expose yourself to such pain.

 We then move to the edge of being alone at the cost of security and peace.
-But it's only a matter of time before we go back to our balance room and start looking for real, deep contact with the other human being.
+But it's only a matter of time before we go back to our balance and start looking for real, deep contact with other human beings.

-At the present stage of my life, I do not believe that you can "invent" yourself, "meditate".
-That without any living contact with another human being, you can truly experience who you are, or truly understand who you would like to be and who you are not.
+At the present stage of my life, I do not believe that you can "invent" yourself, or "meditate" yourself.
+Or without any living contact with another human being, you can truly experience who you are, or truly understand who you would like to be and who you are not.

 And at this point of "high C," we go to the Internet.
 I believe that in human nature there is a need for contact with a LIVE man.
 According to various studies, our words constitute only 15-25% of our message.
 More than 70% is a non-verbal message: body language, physical distance, voice timbre, speaking pace, eye expression, facial expression, emotions, and what we perceive beyond our 5 senses.
 So how can you read all of this on the Internet?
 Even interactive video can never do that.